darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 : Delete visible (see below) metadata from the selected images.

 metadata entry fields
 : A separate field is displayed for each metadata item.
 Hold Ctrl while scrolling with your mouse to increase the height of a field.
 Press Ctrl+Enter to insert a new line.
-Press Enter to apply any text entered in the current metadata field to the selected images.
 Double-click on a field's label to delete the contents of that field.

 apply
 : Apply new settings from the metadata entry fields to the selected images.

 # keyboard

+You may use the keyboard to navigate and apply changes while any of the metadata entry boxes have focus:

-- Tab key saves the field, moves forward the cursor to the next field, and to the last field loops to the first one.
+- The Tab key saves the current field and moves the cursor to the next field.
+When the last field is reached, the Tab key returns focus to the first field.

-- Shift+Tab does the same, backward.
+- Shift+Tab works the same as Tab, but in the opposite direction.

-- Enter save the field but doesn't move the cursor.
+- The Enter key saves the current field without moving the cursor.

 # preferences

-The “preferences…” option in the presets menu brings up a dialog where you can configure how metadata is handled within darktable.
+The "preferences…" option in the presets menu brings up a dialog where you can configure how metadata is handled within darktable.
 For each metadata item, two check boxes allow you to restrict how metadata is handled:

 visible
 : Show or hide this metadata field.
 Hidden fields are not included in exported images.